What Is The Medicare Safety Net?

 Assuming that Mandy has reached the EMSN threshold, let’s look at this scenario with a $125 schedule fee:

-Assuming Mandy has reached the EMSN threshold, if the fee charged by the doctor for her x-rays is $125, the standard Medicare rebate is $85, with an out-of-pocket cost of $40.
+Assuming Mandy has reached the EMSN threshold, if the fee charged by the doctor for assessing her injury is $125, the standard Medicare rebate is $85, with an out-of-pocket cost of $40.

 The EMSN benefit is calculated as: $40 x 80% = $32.

-However, as the EMSN benefit cap is $30, only $30 will be paid.
+However, as the EMSN benefit cap is $30, only $30 needs to be paid by Mandy.

 What are the types of Medicare Safety Net thresholds?